 - Alan Braverman, Senior Executive Vice President, General Counsel and Secretary, The Walt Disney Company

-- Christine M. McCarthy, Executive Vice President, Corporate Finance and Real Estate and Treasurer, The Walt Disney Company
+- Christine M. McCarthy, Senior Executive Vice President, Chief Financial Officer, The Walt Disney Company

-- Zenia Mucha, Executive Vice President, Corporate Communications, The Walt Disney Company
+- Zenia Mucha, Senior Executive Vice President, Chief Communications Officer, The Walt Disney Company

-- James A. Rasulo, Senior Executive Vice President and Chief Financial Officer, The Walt Disney Company
+- Jayne Parker, Senior Executive Vice President and Chief Human Resources Officer, The Walt Disney Company

-- Brent Woodford, Senior Vice President, Planning and Control, The Walt Disney Company
+- Brent Woodford, Executive Vice President, Controllership, Financial Planning and Tax, The Walt Disney Company

 Board of Directors:

 - Robert A. Iger, Walt Disney Company